 In terms of medical value chaga mushroom is a primary adaptogen, cancer fighter, immune system modulator, antitumor agent, liver cleaner, gastrointestinal tonifier, longevity tonic and genoprotective agent (DNA-shielding).
 Chaga is able to lower blood sugar very quickly: maximum decrease of serum glucose level can be observed in 1,5-3 hours after taking chaga extract and the blood sugar level drops for 15,8-29,9 %.
 Also, we have numerous positive responces from our customers about quick decrease of the symptoms of gastritis and ulcer (pain, heartburn, constipation) after they had started taking chaga.

 The most important feature of chaga mushroom that makes it outstanding from the rest of medicinal mushrooms is that it contains a complex of antioxidant pigments (chromogens) not found in any other mushrooms.
 This is the most significant feature of chaga mushroom distinguishing chaga from the rest of mushrooms!
 And anticancer properties of chaga have been attributed mostly to this chromogenic complex (complex of humic acids).
 Apart from that, Chaga also contains polysaccharids, polyphenols, alkalines, phytonutrients, beta-glucans, organic acids and many important minerals and microelements such as calcium, zinc, magnesium, chrom and many others.
 Chaga also posseses high level of melanin that protects DNA from sun radiation by activating a pineal gland.

 According to the Russian Medical Academy, chaga:

-calms the nervous system
+- Calms the nervous system

-is proven to positively affect various stomach diseases and ulcers
+- Is proven to positively affect various stomach diseases and ulcers

-stimulates the immune system
+- Actively stimulates immune system

-helps to reduce blood sugar and fight diabetes
+- Helps to reduce blood sugar and fight diabetes

 Where do we harvest our chaga.